paloul/araneae.deploy/aws/Deploy-AWS.md

 ## The `setup_credentials[].sh` scripts

 The `setup_credentials[].sh` scripts generate [SealedSecrets](https://github.com/bitnami-labs/sealed-secrets) for access to "admin" applications and portals.
 These "admin" applications are things like the ArgoCD dashboard, Keycloak, kubeflow admin user, etc. They can also be extended to seal other secrets such as database info and store them safely upon first deployment.
+These secrets are then safe to be checked into source control as they are encrypted and sealed, accessibly only internally via kubectl commands on the cluster.

 ## Deployment